rca/compose-flow/README.md

 # Compose Flow

 This utility is built on top of [Docker Compose](https://docs.docker.com/compose/) and [Swarm Mode](https://docs.docker.com/engine/swarm/).
-It establishes conventions for common workflow tasks that are easily shared between team members -- and butlers -- who need to manage running services.
-These tasks include:
+It establishes workflow conventions that are easily shared between team members -- and butlers -- who need to manage and deploy services, including:

 - managing [Stacks](https://docs.docker.com/get-started/part5/#prerequisites) across multiple Swarms (like separate dev and prod Swarms)
 - connecting to and working with service containers
 - building and publishing images
+- sharing service configuration between team members

 ## Installation